West Midlands Police: Social media

 West Midlands Police maintains a presence on social media websites including Twitter, Facebook, Flickr, YouTube and blogging platforms.

 Several of the force's social media accounts have won recognition as examples of best practice, including Solihull Police's Twitter feed which came first place in the 2012 Golden Twits' Customer Service category and Inspector Brown's Mark Hanson Digital Media Award 2012 for his mental health blog.

 Special constabulary

 Officers belonging to the special constabulary have the same powers as full-time officers and are unpaid volunteers, giving a minimum of sixteen hours a month of duty time.

-Initial training for special constables lasts 22 weeks, and when deployed they wear the same street uniform as other officers.
+After initial training special constables are deployed wearing the same street uniform as other officers.
 They can be identified as Specials by their collar numbers, which start with 7 and the 'SC' on their epaulettes.

 Special constables provide West Midlands Police with around 96,000 hours of voluntary duty each year and usually work alongside regular officers on neighbourhood teams, response teams and also Community Action & Priority Teams.